-- Set aside a budget to put the plan in place, and allocate time and resources to check targets are being met and to monitor it regularly as part of standard business procedures.
+- Set aside a budget to put the plan in place.
+Allocate time and resources to check targets are being met and to monitor it regularly as part of standard business procedures.

 - Appoint an employee to take charge of the travel plan.

-- Allow them the time to create it as well as the resources to review it regularly.
+- Allow the employee the time to create the plan and the resources to review it regularly.
 Make sure he or she manages the plan, becomes the first point of contact for employees, and keeps others motivated.

 Motivate your employees